The "Get Uncomfy" story

 A woman with her hands on her hips and a big smile, dressed casually, standing in front of the Hudson River and a beautiful sunset in New York, USA

 Welcome!
-I’m Shannon, the founder of Get Uncomfy, LLC.
+I’m Shannon, the founder of Get Uncomfy.

 I wanted to start by sharing my old corporate headshot (left) which was taken in 2017.
 I’ve received a lot of compliments on this photo over the years – “You look fierce…” “You look like a corporate badass…” “You look powerful…” However, when I really look at this photo, I see a 30-year-old woman who is exhausted and stressed.